tonyzaddo/filetemplate/README.md

 ^0 :: Replaced with first word enterd in uppercase
 ^1 :: Replaced with second word entered in uppercase
 ^n :: Where n is a number between 0 and 30, will be replaced with word n entered in uppercase

+*** Ensure you enter at least as many words as marked up numbers in input file, otherwise will error ***

 Use Cases
 =========